Early Rothko

 Rothko's mother died in October 1948 after a long illness.
 The artist expresses his deep grief by drawing empty horizontal rectangles in a vertical column.
 What could have been a simple alignment of graves becomes a new expression of forces when he fills these geometric figures with different monochromatic colors.

 In 1949 Mark Rothko explores this new language and adds a perfectionist search for luminosity.
 Twelve works are selected for an exhibition to be held in January 1950 at the Betty Parsons Gallery in New York.
 They will be numbered from 1 to 12 in the sequence chosen by the artist for the hanging.
-Later Rothko will number his opus in a similar way by starting again with a No. 1 in each new year.
+Later Rothko will number his works in a similar way by starting with a No. 1 in each new year.

 1950 White Center